Nikitaa56/DSA-Bootcamp-Project/README.md

 # DSA-Bootcamp-Project
 Real Time Messaging Queue System
-Here's the updated `README.md` with the new project title:

 ---

-Real-Time Messaging Queue System
+# Real-Time Messaging Queue System

 This project simulates a real-time messaging system using a GUI built with Python's `tkinter` library.
-The system allows users to act as a Customer, **Restaurant**, or **Delivery Partner**, and process real-time messages about restaurant orders.
+The system allows users to act as a **Customer**, **Restaurant**, or **Delivery Partner**, and process real-time messages about restaurant orders.
 Customers can create new orders or check their status, restaurants can update order preparation statuses, and delivery partners can update delivery statuses.

 ## Features